History

 The history of Eagleworld

-The reserve primarily started out with species of Nordic eagles and falcons.
-Apart from this Frank had bought some Imperial Eagles from Macedonia.
-When the reserve first saw its dawning, the respect for falcons and eagles was wanting; as these were often shot or held in captivity in their respective homelands.
+The reserve initially focused primarily on Nordic species of eagles and falcons.
+In addition, Frank had rescued several Imperial Eagles from Macedonia.
+At the time the reserve was founded, birds of prey were generally not treated with much respect and were often shot or kept in captivity in their respective home countries.

-In 2005 Eagleworld also built bleachers for the guests, securing audiences with the same great view of the falcons and eagles that are called down to them by a falconer during the display – and voluntarily allows itself to be admired.
+In 2005, the Eagle Reserve also built seating stands for visitors, ensuring everyone the same excellent view of the falcons and eagles that are called down to the audience during demonstrations by a falconer — birds that voluntarily allow themselves to be admired.

 Opening hours